 Matilda accepts the post, and soon learns that the proper, soft-spoken earl has a far more dashing side.
 Marcus, whose lodestars in life have been order and duty, is drawn to Matilda’s determination and pragmatic good cheer.
 When Matilda’s past rises from the grave to destroy any hope of a happily ever after, Matilda and Marcus will have to decide if love truly can conquer all!

 Enjoy An Excerpt

 “That is an earl, Thomas,” Matilda Merridew said quietly.
-She’d crouched down to peer at her son at eye level.
+She’d crouched down to address her son at eye level.
 “The earl of Tremont is a peer of the realm, an important man, a lord.”

 Also a bit stuffy, based on what little Matilda knew of him.
 The Earl of Tremont was a young man, and attractive enough.
 He was dark-haired, lean, tall, and exquisitely turned out.
 His reputation among the former soldiers who’d served with him was one for rules, policies, and proper decorum.

 If any force on earth was not inclined in those directions, it was Matilda’s five-year-old son.

 “I am an important boy,” Tommie replied, grinning.
 “My mama loves me best in the whole world!”

 He’d nearly yelled that proclamation, his voice carrying to every corner of the church hall.
 Vicar Delancey sent her a pained smile, Mrs. Oldbach flinched but tried to ignore Tommie’s outburst, and Mr. Prebish—current dominus of the pastoral committee—glowered at Tommie, then at Matilda.